 Our goal is to allow those in our partner communities with little or no access to health systems to benefit from a nutritional assessment and treatment from a licensed nutritionist.
 Different institutions will also benefit from a food safety evaluation of their food services and an educational project aimed at residents or the population in charge.
 ISL aims to provide experiential learning opportunities and cultural expansion for entry-level nutrition students or health students interested in expanding their nutrition knowledge.

-ISL’s Occupational Therapy teams are very interactive and highly specialized.
-Our volunteers learn about global health issues including occupational therapy challenges and provide help to populations in vulnerable positions.
+ISL’s Occupational Therapy program is very interactive and highly specialized.
+Volunteers learn about global health issues, including occupational therapy challenges, and provide help to populations in vulnerable positions.

 The World Health Organization has determined that lack of eye-care is one of the most crucial needs in developing countries.
 Because refractive needs and other eye problems don’t necessarily cause immediate pain, eye care is often under prioritized when resources are limited, – especially for children.
 Through ISL, thousands of the underserved have received eyewear and eye care.